 I can’t find an application on the website.
 Instead it says “see participating dealership for details” so I assume that’s the only place you can apply.

 I think this is one of those “captive audience” gimmicks.
 Ford knows you will be more likely to get the card when you’re at a dealership, because that’s the only card they will offer you!
-On the other hand if you were comparing it side-by-side to other credit cards online, I think Ford would be at the bottom of anyone’s list.
-That’s probably why they peddle it thru the dealer.
+Plus they have an army of commission-based sales people who no doubt get a bonus for every card they hawk on unsuspecting customers.
+If you compare it side-by-side to other credit cards online, the Ford would be at the bottom of anyone’s list.
+That’s probably why they peddle it through the dealer network.
+It requires higher pressure tactics to make the sale.

 5. It doesn’t come with a signup bonus